 The constraint force between two atoms in one molecule can be calculated with the free energy perturbation code by adding a constraint between the two atoms, with a different length in the A and B topology.
 When the B length is 1 nm longer than the A length and lambda is kept constant at zero, the derivative of the Hamiltonian with respect to lambda is the constraint force.
 For constraints between molecules, the pull code can be used, see sec.
-6.3.
+6.4.
 Below is an example for calculating the constraint force at 0.7 nm between two methanes in water, by combining the two methanes into one "molecule."
 Note that the definition of a "molecule" in GROMACS does not necessarily correspond to the chemical definition of a molecule.
 In GROMACS, a "molecule" can be defined as any group of atoms that one wishes to consider simultaneously.
 The added constraint is of function type 2, which means that it is not used for generating exclusions (see sec.
 5.4).
+Note that the constraint free energy term is included in the derivative term, and is specifically included in the bonded-lambdas component.
+However, the free energy for changing constraints is not included in the potential energy differences used for BAR and MBAR, as this requires reevaluating the energy at each of the constraint components.
+This functionality is planned for later versions.

 '''

 ; Include force field parameters

 #include "gromos43a1.ff/forcefield.itp"

 [ moleculetype ]

 ; Name

 nrexcl

 Methanes

 1

 [ atoms ]

 nr

 type

 resnr residu

 atom

 cgnr

 charge

 mass

 1

 CH4

 1

 CH4

 C1

 1

 0

 16.043

 2

+CH4

+CH4

 C2

-2

 0

 16.043

-CH4

-1

-CH4

 [ constraints ]

 aj funct

 length_A length_B

 ai

+1

 2

 2

 0.7

 #include "spc.itp"

 [ system ]

 ; Name

 Methanes in Water

 [ molecules ]

 ; Compound

 #mols

 Methanes

 1

+2002

 SOL

-2002

 '''